ycyusufcan/Machine-Learning/README.md

 # Machine-Learning
-In this repo you will see a few example related with ML algorithms like regressions and classifications.
+In this repo you will see ML algorithms.
+Some of them example of supervised and some of them example of unsupervised ML algorithms
+Enjoy!

 1. Linear Regression
 2. Polynomial Regression
 3. Multiple Regression